Paras Bir Bikram Shah

+Paras Bir Bikram Shah (पारस वीर विक्रम शाह; born 30 December 1971) is the former and last crown prince of the Kingdom of Nepal.
+He was declared the heir apparent to the throne on 26 October 2001 following the royal massacre and remained crown prince until 28 May 2008, when the monarchy was abolished and the democratic republic was proclaimed.

 Education

 Paras is the only son of the deposed King Gyanendra and Queen Komal of Nepal.
 He has one sister, Prerana.
 He received his early education at St. Joseph's School in Darjeeling, India; Budhanilkantha School, Kathmandu; and Laboratory School, Kathmandu.
 He later attended Luther College in Iowa, and the Schiller International University in the United Kingdom studying for an undergraduate degree in Business Administration.
 However, he did not complete his undergraduate education.

 Family

 Paras married Himani Rajya Lakshmi Devi Shah a member of the Princely family of Sikar on 25 January 2000.
 They have three children: Purnika Rajya Lakshmi Devi Shah (b.
 12 December 2000), Hridayendra Bir Bikram Shah Dev (b.
 30 July 2002) and Kritika Rajya Lakshmi Devi Shah (b.
 16 October 2004).

 Crown Prince (2001–2007)

 On 1 June 2001, Paras was at the Royal Palace during the royal massacre, which resulted in the deaths of King Birendra and most of the Royal Family, including Crown Prince Dipendra.
 Paras sustained injuries in the massacre and, according to eyewitness accounts, saved the lives of at least three royals, including two children, by pulling a sofa over them.
 Gyanendra, who had held the title of King of Nepal briefly during the 1950s, was again crowned king.
 Paras, as King Gyanendra's only son, became Crown Prince of Nepal on 26 October 2001.

 In July 2007, the Nepalese Prime Minister Girija Prasad Koirala called for then-King Gyanendra to abdicate the throne and for Paras to renounce his dynastic rights in favour of his son, Prince Hridayendra.